57blocks/website-article/articles/Blockchain Encryption Technology/README.md

 - Must satisfy the equation: ( y^2 = x^3 + ax + b )
 - Symmetry about the X-axis (e.g., ( p ), ( p' ))
 - Any non-vertical line intersects the curve at most three times (e.g., points ( G ), ( P ), ( m ))
-- Any two points on the curve can be added to obtain a new point (e.g., ( G \cdot P = m )) Below are the general steps and applications of elliptic curve encryption:
+- Any two points on the curve can be added to obtain a new point (e.g., ( G dot P = m ))

+Below are the general steps and applications of elliptic curve encryption:

 In elliptic curve encryption, the **private key** is not derived through any computation but is randomly chosen.
 The private key is usually a very large number, and this number is secret, known only to the holder of the private key.

 The generation of the public key is based on the private key: First, choose a public base point, noted as ( G ).
-Then, use your private key ( \text{priv} ) as a scalar and perform point multiplication with the base point ( G ), which involves adding ( G ) to itself ( \text{priv} ) times.
+Then, use your private key as a scalar and perform point multiplication with the base point ( G ), which involves adding ( G ) to itself times.
 The result of this scalar multiplication is another point on the curve, which serves as the public key, noted as ( P ).
-Thus, ( P = \text{priv} \times G ), where ( \times ) represents scalar multiplication on the elliptic curve, distinct from traditional multiplication.
+Thus, ( P = privateKey * G ), where * represents scalar multiplication on the elliptic curve, distinct from traditional multiplication.
 The process of deriving the private key from the public key in elliptic curve cryptography is known as the elliptic curve discrete logarithm problem (ECDLP).
 This problem is computationally difficult, especially when the prime number is large.
 This property forms the basis of the trapdoor function, crucial for public key encryption and digital signature systems, and is key to the security of the encryption algorithm.
 ![ecc](ecc.png)

-Elliptic Curve Applications in Blockchain
+Elliptic Curve Applications in Blockchain:

 1. Key Generation